 The joy of creating music

 Jared Daubert doesn’t want his students to just play music; he wants them to share in the joy of creating it.
-Daubert is a master’s in wind conducting graduate student at Messiah College and is co-director of bands at Conestoga Valley High School and Middle School.
+Daubert is a master’s in wind conducting graduate student at Messiah University and is co-director of bands at Conestoga Valley High School and Middle School.

 Band directors spend their free time securing educational opportunities such as this, rehearsing, performing and traveling.
 Setting aside time to earn a master’s degree isn’t easy.
 Without an online program, working on an advanced degree without taking a sabbatical would have been tough for Daubert.
 “Messiah's program is convenient and fits into my busy schedule as a high school and middle school band director,” he said, “but most importantly, the courses are extremely valuable, and I find that I am taking away a lot from the faculty and my colleagues in each class.”